steveukx/Subscribable/README.md

 Objects are made subscribable either by inheriting from the Subscribable prototype or by explicitly calling `Subscribable.prepareInstance` for the object to attach the standard pub-sub methods to the object instance.

+Whether inheriting from the Subscribable prototype or using Subscribable as a mixin (see below), the subscribable gains five functions:

+`.on( eventName, handlerFunction, handlerContext, callOnce )` where the `eventName` parameter can either be a string event name, or can be the constructor of an Event class. `callOnce` is optional and defaults to `false`, when set to true the handler will automatically be removed after it is called once.

+`.once( eventName, handlerFunction, handlerContext )` equivalent to calling `.on` with the `callOnce` parameter set to `true`.

+`.un( eventName, handlerFunction, handlerContext )` any and all of the arguments are optional, for more examples of how to unsubscribe a handler check out the [source](//github.com/steveukx/Subscribable/blob/master/src/subscribable.js).

+`.fire( eventName, args... )` fires an event to any handlers attached, `eventName` should be a string event name, all handlers will be called with the additional arguments sent to the `fire` function.

+`.fire( eventInstance )` fires an event instance to any handlers attached for the constructor of the instance, all handlers will be called with just the event instance.

+`.hasListener( eventName )` where `eventName` is a string event name or the constructor of an Event class.
+When called without arguments, checks for the existence of any handlers regardless of the event they are attached to.

 Inheritance:

     function SomePubSubClass() {